m0ru/gameful-design/_drafts/2015-06-18-educative-games.md

 * deus ex?
     * transhumanism
     * strong AI
 * Skinner-Boxing @ FB-Games
 * Fallout
     * Some of the bunkers

+* Stanley
+    * most of all: meta (about game-design)
+    * work in modern office environments characterized by IT usage
+    * surveillance
 * Rust
     * <https://www.youtube.com/watch?v=eh1zfdUTqBY>
     * [Some Gameplay](https://www.youtube.com/watch?v=GopZRUyxxjw)